pepperfm/filament-json

 • maxDepth(int) — nesting limit for Table mode nested blocks.

-• filterNullable(bool) — filter out null/empty values.
+• filterNullable(bool) — filter out null values while preserving falsy JSON scalars.

 • characterLimit(?int) — truncate long string values.